 - www.problemgambling.ca [PDF]: Problem Gambling: The Issues, the Options

 - www.gla.ac.uk [PDF]: A review of research on aspects of problem gambling

 - www.scientificamerican.com: How the Brain Gets Addicted to Gambling

 - gamblingaddiction.org.uk: Myths about gambling addiction

 - www.bcresponsiblegambling.ca: Gambling Myths & Facts

-Casino.org's editorial staff have over 25 years of experience in the gambling and casino industry.
-However, we promote responsible gambling & this article should not be used in lieu of seeking professional help and is here to serve as guidance.
-Should you, or a family member, suffer from a gambling addiction or problem behavior, we recommend contacting a counsellor or one of the organizations listed in our resources section.
+Casino.org always promotes responsible gambling but our advice and information should not be used in lieu of seeking professional help.
+It is here simply to serve as guidance.
+Should you, a friend or family member, suffer from a gambling addiction or problem behavior, contact a counsellor or one of the organizations listed on this page.